toddmohney/ennui/README.md

 Usage
 --------------
-Ennui has both predicate methods and block methods to support just the ambivalent DSL you're looking for
+Ennui has both predicate methods and block methods to support just the unpredictable DSL you're looking for

 ```ruby